CDCgov/ixa/examples/indexes/README.md

 The naive way to implement this would be to iterate through each person in the population, check their properties, and return anyone who matches.
-However, in order to make this more efficient, we can take advantage of a data structure for looking up a set of people *by value*: that is, an index.
+However, in order to make this more efficient, we can take advantage of a data structure for looking up a set of people by value.

 ## Indexes
 Indexes allow for reverse lookup of the set of person ids that match a combination